 Common washing machine problems can range using too much detergent, to water covering your floor.
 Some are easy fixes and others may require hiring a professional to diagnose and do the repairs.
 However, in most cases, with a little bit of troubleshooting you’ll be able to at least have a good idea where the problem originated.
 There’s never a good time for your clothes washer to act up, but taking action sooner vs. later can help keep a small problem from developing into something far greater.
 We’ve compiled a list of the most common washer problems to help you troubleshoot and plan your next step of resolving your situation.

-Common Washer Problems (Washing Machine Repair Nairobi)
+Common Washer Problems We fix

 As always, whenever you work on electrical appliances, safety should be a top concern.
 Remove the power source to the washer before troubleshooting or attempting repairs.